Deleting posts automatically in Mastodon after a certain time period

 2. Posts from that group will start appearing in your Home timeline

-3. If you want to post something to the group, just include its account address in a public post
+3. If you want to post something to the group, just mention its account address in a public post

 4. If you want to leave a group, unfollow it